There was a problem loading the comments.

 Print

 All INX operated Internet Exchange Points offer a BGP Route Server (BGP-RS) service to make the process of sharing prefixes between peers easy.
-There's more detail about how this operates here: https://www.inx.net.za/display/pub/INX+Services#INXServices-BGPRouteServer
+Our route servers are secure; we do both IRR, and RPKI invalid filtering, and update these hourly daily.
+There's more detail about how the BGP-RS service operates here: https://www.inx.net.za/display/pub/INX+Services#INXServices-BGPRouteServer

 Most networks connect to the IX, peer with the BGP-RS and send all their prefixes and accept all the prefixes that the route server sends.
 This is a quick, easy, and secure way to get some traffic on your IX port and improve latency to some destinations.
-INX route servers perform strict filtering, and, so, for networks that have an open peering policy, this is a Good Idea.
-To check that all your advertised prefixes to the route servers are being accepted have a look at this article https://support.inx.net.za/en/kb/article/checking-the-route-servers-are-accepting-your-prefixes
+INX route servers perform strict filtering, and, so, for networks that have an open peering policy, using the BGP-RS service is a Good Idea.
+To check that all your advertised prefixes to the route servers are being accepted have a look at this article https://support.inx.net.za/en/kb/article/checking-the-route-servers-are-accepting-your-prefixes.
+You should also feel free to reach out to the INX Ops team if you need assistance, or have a question.

-Some peers, may peer with the BGP-RS and send a subset of their prefixes only for reasons that they believe best serve their network.
-In cases like this, it is best to reach out to these networks to request a bilateral peering session with them, as, there may be a chance that they will send more routes over the bilateral session.
-In cases where you have bilateral BGP sessions with peers, INX serves only as the layer-2 network that connects you and does not get involved in the exchange of routing information.
+However, some peers, may peer with the BGP-RS and send a subset of their prefixes only for reasons that they believe best serve their network.
+In cases like this, it is best to reach out to these networks to request a bilateral peering session with them, as, there may be a chance that they will send more prefixes over the bilateral session.
+"Receiving more prefixes" is the generally desirable situation; in fact, our recommendation is, that you always try to setup bilateral BGP sessions with peers that you feel are important to your network.
+This gives you a "belt-and-braces" approach to making sure that you maximise the chance of traffic exchange.

 Some peers, peer with the BGP-RS but do not send any prefixes to the BGP-RS.
-They use the data they receive from the BGP-RS to decide where to route traffic.
+They use the data they receive from the BGP-RS for their own analystics, and to decide where and how to route traffic.
 For networks that operate in this manner, you MUST setup bilateral peering sessions with each other, in order to receive traffic from them.
+Failure to setup these bilateral sessions, will mean that your traffic to this network, will not flow over the IX, and via an alternate path instead (ie. via IP transit).

 There are other peers that do not peer with the BGP-RS for their own various reasons.
 Some of these networks are happy to setup bilateral sessions if you meet their peering policy criteria.